jkotlinski/durexforth/CONTRIBUTING.md

 Obtaining and installing this software is beyond the scope of this document.

-Building the durexforth disk and cart can be achieved by executing
+Building the durexForth disk and cart can be achieved by executing
 ```
 # make clean && make deploy
 ```